 10 Tips on Time Management

-10 Tips on Time Management: because identifying busyness may be relatively straightforward, but treating it can be much more difficult!
+Here are 10 tips on time management: because identifying busyness may be easy, but managing it can be much more difficult!

 In our article: Time Management at Work, we defined busyness and discussed ways to identify it in the workplace.
 Busyness, or “time spent doing unnecessary or unproductive work”, is a real drain on any organisation’s resources.

-This article offers our top tips on time management, to help you reduce busyness in your workplace.
+This page contains some top tips on time management, to help you reduce busyness in your workplace.
 Finally we offer some practical advice with links to our tips pages or to our e-guide, especially written to help you deal with busyness.
 Because, as Peter Drucker said:

 Firstly, let’s briefly remind you what busyness looks like.
 Our common features of busyness included: